 Ford Taurus Interior

-- "The trunk is wide and deep, with an opening large enough to accommodate fairly substantial cargo.
-A split-folding rear seat adds further versatility." -- Consumer Guide
+- "The trunk is wide and deep, with an opening large enough to accommodate fairly substantial cargo." -- Consumer Guide (2013)

 Next Steps: Ford Taurus

-- Find low financing rates for the Ford Taurus
+- View the best prices for the 2015 Ford Taurus

 - See Affordable Large Cars rankings